Get A Quote Now

 The Motor Insurance Database (MID) was the official record of insured vehicles in the UK, and askMID was the website where you could check your car’s insurance status against this database.
-However, as of April 2024 Navigate, run by The Motor Insurance Bureau (MIB), is the new home of data on insured vehicles in the UK.
-You can still visit askMID, you’ll just be redirected to Navigate if you want to run a MID check.
+However, as of April 2024, Navigate – run by The Motor Insurance Bureau (MIB) – is the new home of data on insured vehicles in the UK.
+You can still visit askMID, but you’ll be redirected to Navigate if you want to run a MID check.

 What is askMID?